After reading this you might change your mind on working in Recruitment?

 Although 61% of UK employers still considered university degrees during candidate screening, only 5% of job postings explicitly required one.

 However, some, more highly regulated professions, were seeing an increase in educational requirements.
-Postings in dental occupations, engineering, tech, veterinary science, and scientific research have all seen a rise in degree requirements over the past six years.
+Postings in dental occupations, , engineering, veterinary science, and scientific research have all seen a rise in degree requirements over the past six years. tech

-Whether education requirements are implied or not, with a candidate shortage remaining tight in certain sectors of the UK economy, a move to skills-first hiring may be a wise move for employers needing to extend candidate pools.
+Whether education requirements are implied or not, with a candidate shortage remaining tight in certain sectors of the economy, a move to skills-first hiring may be a wise move for employers needing to extend candidate pools.
+UK

-People considering the next steps in their education should be reassured that while educational qualifications are important in some industries, there are many roles that take into account a range of skills and experience alongside education to measure suitability for a job.
+People considering the next steps in their should be reassured that while educational education are important in some industries, there are many roles that take into account a range of skills and experience alongside education to measure suitability for a job. qualifications

 Whether education requirements are implied or not, with labour supply remaining tight in certain sectors of the UK economy, a move to skills-first hiring may be a wise move for employers needing to extend candidate pools.